Available for Pre-Order Now-Will Ship on Sept. 9, 2024:

 Order at one of the following, or at your local bookstore:

-Order an autographed copy of the novel for $35 ($25 + $10 for shipping in the U.S.) by clicking the PayPal button here:
+Order an autographed copy of The Lede for $30 (includes shipping in the U.S.) by clicking the PayPal button here:

 This is a big-ideas (yes, plural) novel—big-hearted, too.
 Set in the Midwest-end of the Rust Belt, the story resonates beyond geography, as do its characters, whose see-saw lives of economic downsizing and religious uplifting are generously rendered in language attuned to the reality and poetry of lived experience.
 If this sounds all too human, Mengay troubles that too with a canny narrator whose roving eye doesn’t miss a thing.
 We’ve not seen ourselves in fiction in the way Molly sees us.